dotnet/docs-aspire/docs/whats-new/preview-6.md

 We removed dependencies on any pre-release versions of OpenTelemetry and replaced them with the latest stable versions where possible.
 We also removed the dependency on `OpenTelemetry.Instrumentation.EventCounters`.

-## Azure

-### Azure provisioning packages
+## Azure provisioning packages

 The Azure provisioning packages have been broken out into a package per service.
 This allows you to only install the packages you need to consume these APIs.
 This update should be transparent to most users, but if you are using the Azure provisioning packages directly, you will need to update your project file to reference the new packages.

-## Azure Developer CLI
+## Azure Developer CLI supports multiple endpoints

-### Multiple endpoints

-Azd now supports deploying projects, containers or docker files with multiple endpoints.
-These will be mapped to ACA's [ingress](https://learn.microsoft.com/azure/container-apps/ingress-overview).
+The Azure Developer CLI (`azd`) now supports deploying projects, containers or docker files with multiple endpoints.
+These will be mapped to [Azure Container App's ingress](/azure/container-apps/ingress-overview).